...

 Summary: Finding Alignment on Your Career Path

 Navigating through a “feeling lost” career phase is complex.
-It requires embracing uncertainty (while moving the needle towards a bit more self-certainty), self-reflection, getting involved in new things, seeking support, and celebrating small wins.
+It requires embracing uncertainty, self-reflection, getting involved in new things, seeking support, and celebrating small wins.

-But with the right mindset, tools, and support, you can make it through and find a career that aligns with who you are — and who you want to be.
+With the right mindset, tools, and support, you can find a career that aligns with who you are — and who you want to be.

 Morning sunlight on a grassy field; everything is out of focus except for the blades of grass closest to the camera